Tempur Pedic Review

 Tempur Pedic Price

 So this is the biggie.
 Tempur Pedics are EXPENSIVE.
-A queen Cloud Luxe Breeze retails around $4800 vs. $1000 for a Loom & Leaf or other quality online mattress which has comparable technology if not superior in some cases, and is also hand delivered to your home.
+A queen Cloud Luxe Breeze retails around $4800 vs. $1000 for many of the new or online mattresses which have comparable technology if not superior in some cases, and is also hand delivered to your home.

 |Split California King||$8598|